-I have written before about the reel librarian style in the classic comedy Desk Set, as seen here and here, and it deserves another mention — and a spot on this list!
-Here’s a quote from my prior post on the stylish ladies of Desk Set:
+The reel librarian style in the classic comedy Desk Set deserves another mention — and a spot on this list!
+Here’s what I’ve written previously about the stylish ladies of Desk Set:

 They are smart, sassy, and feminine, which their wardrobes reflect.
 Favoring timeless ’50s silhouettes of full skirts and cinched waistlines, they wear dresses as well as separates (cardigans, twinsets, sweaters).
 Although their clothing is quite simplistic in shape, the color choices are quite bold and striking.
 Bottom line, their collective style is both classic and comfortable.
 Perfect for the modern librarian!